abatista-planas/Escape_Time/README.md

 # Escape Time Fractal

-The simplest algorithm for generating visual representations of the Mandelbrot set is the escape-time algorithm.
+The escape-time algorithm for generating visual representations of the Mandelbrot set.

 ![alt text](./assets/Fractal.png)
 ## Description